Helping your clients

 - Find out what’s motivating their desire to change or what their core farming values are.
-For some, it may be leaving the land in better shape for the next generation, others may be more focused on reducing a specific problem they’ve recently experienced like soil compaction or fields that suffered in challenging weather.
+For some, it may be leaving the land in better shape for the next generation, others may be more focused on reducing a specific problem they have recently experienced like soil compaction or fields that suffered in challenging weather.

-- Outline a step-wise process for testing out and implementing a new practice so it’s not an all or nothing change.
+- Outline a stepwise process for testing out and implementing a new practice so it’s not an all or nothing change.
 Encourage experimentation but keep the risk within reason in terms of acreage impact or cash outlays.